Prospects for probing dark matter particles and primordial black holes with the Square Kilometre Array using the 21 cm power spectrum at cosmic dawn: Imprints on the 21 cm power spectrum

 Once injected into \ac{IGM}, the exotic energy can be deposited into \ac{IGM}, thus altering the thermal and ionization histories of \ac{IGM}.
 It can also contribute to the Lyman-$\alpha$ flux, altering the Lyman-$\alpha$ coupling coefficient.
 Therefore, we expect the injected exotic energy to leave imprints on the 21 cm power spectrum.

 Due to energy deposition processes, the exotic energy can heat and ionize the \ac{IGM} gas.
 The heating and ionizing rates per baryon, respectively, are given by

-Here, we adopt the delayed energy deposition model that is integrated in \texttt{Darkhistory} \cite{Liu:2019bbm}. $F_{\rm heat}$, $F_{\rm HI}$, and $F_{\rm He}$ represent the energy deposition efficiencies via the processes of \ac{IGM} heating, hydrogen ionization, and helium ionization, respectively. $n_{\rm b}$, $n_{\rm H}$, and $n_{\rm He}$ denote the number densities of baryons, hydrogen, and helium, respectively. $E^{\rm HI}_{\rm ion}$ and $E^{\rm He}_{\rm ion}$ are the ionization energies of hydrogen and helium, respectively.
+Here, we adopt the delayed energy deposition model that is integrated in \texttt{Darkhistory}. $F_{\rm heat}$, $F_{\rm HI}$, and $F_{\rm He}$ represent the energy deposition efficiencies via the processes of \ac{IGM} heating, hydrogen ionization, and helium ionization, respectively.
+These deposition efficientcies are estimated by the \texttt{darkhistory}. $n_{\rm b}$, $n_{\rm H}$, and $n_{\rm He}$ denote the number densities of baryons, hydrogen, and helium, respectively. $E^{\rm HI}_{\rm ion}$ and $E^{\rm He}_{\rm ion}$ are the ionization energies of hydrogen and helium, respectively.

 Considering both astrophysical processes and exotic energy, we have the heating and ionizing equations of the \ac{IGM} gas as

 Here, $T_{\rm K}$ and $x_{\rm e}=1-x_{\rm HI}$, respectively, represent the kinetic temperature and ionization fraction. $k_{\rm B}$ is the Boltzmann constant. $t$ is the cosmic time. $\epsilon_{\rm X,\rm heat}$ and $\epsilon_{\rm IC,\rm heat}$, respectively, stand for the heating rates per baryon due to astrophysical X-rays and inverse-Compton scattering. $\Lambda_{\rm X,\rm ion}$ is the ionization rate due to astrophysical X-rays. $\alpha_{\rm A}$ denotes the case-A recombination coefficient. $C$ is the clumping factor.
 We have modified the corresponding equations in \texttt{21cmFAST}.